 Make sure you open up the furnace and vacuum clean it thoroughly.
 Accumulated lint and dust could cause an accidental fire in the ducts when you start using the furnace.

 Open up and clear out the air ducts and clean the registers to make sure you have constant air flow to and from the furnace.
+Besides there are a lot of good bubble umbrellas here.
 Any blockages may cause the furnace to consume oxygen from your living areas, posing a risk to your respiratory health.
 In the same breath, take this opportunity to check the batteries on your smoke and carbon monoxide detectors.

 Carbon monoxide poisoning is very dangerous -especially to children – and the detectors are your first line of defense.
 Always replace the batteries just before winter, because the detectors will need to be active throughout the season.